stolostron/rhacm-docs/security/create_cis_pol.md

    8.4 audit test did not run: failed to run: stat -c %U:%G $nodesvc, command: [stat -c %U:%G $nodesvc], error: exit status 1
    ```

+### Disabling CIS policies

+Complete the following steps to disable your CIS policy:

+1. Log in to your Red Hat Advanced Cluster Management for Kubernetes console.

+2. From the navigation menu, click **Govern risk** to view a table list of your policies.

+3. Disable your policy by clicking the **Options** icon > **Disable**.
+The _Disable Policy_ dialog box appears.

+4. Click **Disable policy**.

+Your policy is disabled.

 ### Deleting a CIS poicy